Sorry, you need to enable JavaScript to visit this website.

 Regulations of special groups of young people

-In 2020, 78% of young people told they used to talk about public issues with friends, in 2016, this proportion was 64%.
+In 2020, 78% of young people said they used to talk about public issues with friends, in 2016, this proportion was 64%.
 28% of them have a politically active friend.
 These young people are more interested in politics; they talk to their friends and families about politics and public life several times.

 In conclusion, research results show, that the political interest of the Hungarian youth has increased in recent years.